IvLabs/ResearchPaperNotes/literature_study_tips/Readme.md

 ### Code

-- Download and Run the open-source code,
+- Download and run the open-source code,
 - And try to reimplement it from scratch

 ## Long term advice